tinygiant98/nui/README.md

 ## Change Log

+*** 0.3.0 ***
+- Add organic form inspection capability.
+This does nothing without the `nui_f_inspector` formfile.
+This is a breaking change because of an addition to `nui_c_config`, so the base NUI system minor version has been bumped.
+See `nui_c_config` for appropriate configuration and `nui_f_inspector`'s readme for usage.
+- Added missing prototype for `NUI_GetEventData()`.
+- Added a missing build element for `tabbar` controls.
+- Blocked `NUI_SetTooltip` for comboboxes because an attached tooltip prevents the combox from functioning properly.

 *** 0.2.3 ***
 - Added automatic setting of bind watches.
 All `NUI_Bind*` functions (and `nuiBind`) can now be passed an optional `bWatch` parameter.
 This default value is `FALSE`.
 If `TRUE`, the bind will automatically be watched on form open without user intervention.
 This function is only available during form definition.  *Drawlist bind watching is not available with this method.*  The inherent `geometry` bind is set to be watched automatically.